Bleeding canker of horse chestnut: Management

 Management of Bleeding Canker of Chestnut is not definitive and treatments are currently being investigated.
 Because the pathogen can be spread by contaminated tools, cultural practices are important to management.
 Tools should be cleaned and used with caution after being used on infected trees.
 Recovery of trees is possible, so management strategies are focused on keeping trees healthy so they can recover.
 One recommendation is to add fertilizer that contains Potassium phosphate.
 Soil de-compaction, providing good drainage, and mulching to minimize fluctuation of soil temperature and moisture are all ways to improve or maintain tree health and to manage the pathogen.

 Chemical methods can be used to help the tree maintain health and avoid progress of the disease.
 Management strategies are currently being developed.
 A study performed in 2015 examined the infection on trees and found that 41 F1 progeny parent tree source had the most promising lines of viability for resistance.

 Effective Heat methods: Heating up the bark of the trunk of the Chestnut trees with warm water or heat blankets of Chestnut Tree Treatment.

 Heat Trial in Station Dordrecht Zuid: initially established success in the laboratory by Wageningen Plant Research.
-After heating up the bacterium for two days at approximately 40° Celsius the bacterium was no longer able to continue to grow and multiply.
+After heating up the bacterium for two days at approximately 40°C the bacterium was no longer able to continue to grow and multiply.
 Seedlings were able to restore their wounds.

 Packing of chestnut trees with water or heat blankets is used in studies to improve the effectiveness of the Heat treatment to larger chestnut trees.